 I couldn’t go any further from there.
 There was a guard every door.
 So I started to walk around.
 From the big souvenir shop, try to go around west.
-You can follow the wall up hill, and you’ll see a good view eventually.
-I enjoyed to walked around the neighbourhood and took photos of San Ta with surroundings.
+You can follow the wall up the hill, and you’ll see a good view eventually.
+I enjoyed to walked around the neighborhood and took photos of San Ta with surroundings.

 From there, you can follow the wall of the park.
 The wall will lead you to the hill, and you’ll see the good view of San Ta and the temples along the way.
-This is when the the zoom lens will kick in.
+This is when the zoom lens will kick in.
 Mine surely worked well.
 The Pagodas with the city make a good view for the photo.
 I could see Erhai Lake and other villages afar.

 You’ll see there’s no way to go further, and realize there’s no point to climb the hill anymore.
 So I walked down.
 And I found the actual entrance of the park where you can buy the ticket or a tour program.
 And the best shot came from there.